RafilAlam/Linear-Regression/README.md

 # 📈 Linear Regression with PyTorch
 🧠 **Predicting Continuous Values with Neural Networks**
 > A foundational machine learning model built using **PyTorch**, implementing and training a simple linear regression model `f(x) = w * x + b`.
-This project demonstrates the use of custom model classes, forward propagation, loss computation, and weight updates with stochastic gradient descent — all key components of supervised learning.
+This project demonstrates the use of custom model classes, forward propagation, loss computation, and weight updates with stochastic gradient descent, all key components of supervised learning.

 ---